The Cat and the Claw: Part 1

 During the night, Catwoman steals a diamond necklace but Batman spots her.
-He chases her but she escapes him however, her cat, Isis, is nearly run over by a truck if not for Batman's timely intervention.
-Catwoman calls Isis to her using a whistle, hugs the cat and blows a kiss to Batman who in turn, whistles softly.
+She escapes, but her cat, Isis, is nearly run over by a truck, only being saved by Batman's timely intervention.
+Catwoman calls Isis to her using a whistle, hugs her and blows a kiss to Batman who in turn, whistles softly.

-Later, at an Animal Rights Celebrity Auction, Catwoman's alter ego, Selina Kyle, outbids other women for a date with Bruce Wayne, Batman's alter ego.
+Later, at an animal rights celebrity auction, Catwoman's alter ego, Selina Kyle, outbids other women for a date with Bruce Wayne, Batman's alter ego.
 Suddenly, gunfire is heard and Bruce goes away to become Batman.
 He stops the terrorists who are attacking the police.
 Commissioner Gordon tells Batman that Red Claw, the most ruthless terrorist leader in the world is in Gotham City.

 The next day, Bruce meets Selina at her apartment.
 Suddenly, Selina's lawyer, Martin, calls to inform her that Multigon International, an international company, has taken the land which she purchased for a mountain lion reserve.
 Bruce arranges a meeting with Multigon's chairman, Stern.
 Stern tells them that Multigon is planning to build a major resort and there is nothing he can do about it.
 When Bruce and Selina leave, Red Claw appears, telling Stern to have someone keep an eye on Selina.